HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </body>
 ```

-##### TBD2.3) External function updater
+##### TBD2.3) External Function Updater

-In the `update` tag, `by` specifies an external function executor; when the modification action given by the `to` attribute cannot complete the expected modification operation, the external function executor can be used.
+In `update` tag, `by` specifies an external function executor; when the modification action given by the `to` attribute cannot complete the expected modification operation, the external function executor can be used.
 When the `by` attribute is specified, the `to` attribute value is ignored.

-External functions are mainly used in the `update` tag to complete complex update operations.
+External functions are mainly used in `update` tag to complete complex update operations.
 The prototypes of all event handlers are:

 ```python
 def event_handler (on_value, with_value, root_in_scope):